Catholic Church in the 20th century: Modern response to Protestantism

 Well into the 20th century, Catholics—even if no longer resorting to persecution—still defined Protestants as heretics.
 Thus, Hilaire Belloc – in his time one of the most conspicuous speakers for Catholicism in Britain – was outspoken about the "Protestant heresy".
-He also defined Islam as "A Christian heresy", on the grounds that Muslims accept many of the tenets of Christianity but deny the godhood of Jesus (see Hilaire Belloc#On Islam).

 In the second half of the century – and especially in the wake of Vatican II – the Catholic Church, in the spirit of ecumenism, no longer referred to Protestantism as a heresy, even if the teachings of Protestantism are heretical from a Catholic perspective.
 Modern usage favors referring to Protestants as "separated brethren" rather than "heretics".
 The latter term is occasionally applied to Catholics who abandon their Church to join a Protestant denomination.
 Many Catholics consider most Protestants to be material rather than formal heretics, and thus non-culpable.

-Among the doctrines of Protestantism that the Catholic Church considers heretical are the beliefs that: the Bible is the only source and rule of faith ("sola scriptura"), faith alone can lead to salvation ("sola fide"), and no sacramental, ministerial priesthood is attained by ordination, but there is a universal priesthood of all believers.
+Among the doctrines of Protestantism that the Catholic Church considers heretical are the beliefs that: the Bible is the only source and rule of faith ("sola scriptura"), faith alone can lead to salvation ("sola fide"), and no sacramental, ministerial priesthood is attained by ordination, but there is only the (mutually accepted) universal or collective priesthood of all believers.

+1999 saw a milestone in the release of the Joint Declaration on the Doctrine of Justification between the Catholic Church and Lutheran churches.
+This states that the churches are actually in fundamental agreement on Justification, with different characteristic emphases, and did not teach the views mutually demonized at the time of the Reformation.
+Since 1999, many other Protestant and Evangelical denominations have also endorsed this statement.